 We design, build, deliver and maintain ships, submarines and systems reliably, on-time and on-cost for the United States Navy.

 For as long as we’ve been a Nation, our Navy has played a key role in protecting the world’s maritime system.
 Today, traditional and non-traditional forces threaten our safety both at home and abroad.
 Our technical and tactical advantage over our adversaries is being challenged as technology advances at a rapid pace.
 Every campaign requires a clearly stated and shared objective and vision.
 The overarching objective and vision of the NAVSEA Campaign is to expand the U.S. Navy’s maritime advantage over our adversaries through our people, products, and services.

 The Naval Sea Systems Command is comprised of command staff, headquarters directorates, affiliated Program Executive Offices (PEOs) and numerous field activities.
 Together, we engineer, build, buy and maintain ships, submarines and combat systems that meet the Fleet's current and future operational requirements.

-Naval Sea Systems Command (NAVSEA) is the largest of the Navy's five system commands.
-With a fiscal year budget of nearly $30 billion, NAVSEA accounts for nearly one quarter of the Navy's entire budget.
+Naval Sea Systems Command (NAVSEA) is the largest of the Navy's six system commands.
+With a fiscal year budget of approximately $36 billion, NAVSEA accounts for nearly one quarter of the Navy's entire budget.

 To accomplish this, NAVSEA manages 150 acquisition programs and manages foreign military sales cases that include billions of dollars in annual military sales to partner nations.